Learn about our materials

 Wood

-Striving to be as 'right on' as possible, we apply environmentally friendly options that are appropriate for each individual piece.
+Striving to be as 'right on' as possible, we apply environmentally friendly finishes that are appropriate for each individual piece.

 Danish Oil - low toxicity, high quality oil which is hard-wearing, and water resistant.
 Excellent on stripped pieces - The Cornish Chopping Board Company